ulala-x/ulala-x.github.io/ARCHITECTURE.md

 ## System Overview

 ### Purpose
-A bilingual technical blog for sharing knowledge about game servers, web servers, and open source projects (specifically Playhouse and ZeroMQ).
+A bilingual development blog for recording experiences and knowledge about game servers and server communication, featuring open source projects like Playhouse and ZeroMQ.

 ### Requirements Met
 - Jekyll-based static site generator